 The instruments at the Agency's disposal on the one hand and its organizational and personnel structure on the other are designed to enable it to respond to the rapidly changing needs and requirements of the financial markets.
 The resulting synergies make it possible to achieve sustained improvements in the funding conditions for the Federal Republic of Germany, lower its interest costs in the medium term and optimise the risk structures in its debt portfolio.

 Additionally Finance Agency gathered investment management know-how by the integration of the Financial Market Stabilisation Fund (Sondervermögen Finanzmarktstabilisierung, FMS; formerly SoFFin) from the Federal Agency for Financial Market Stabilisation (Bundesanstalt für Finanzmarktstabilisierung) as from January 2018.
-After Finance Agency performed the funding of the FMS already since 2008, it is now also in charge of managing SoFFin's Federal shareholdings in Commerzbank AG, Hypo Real Estate Holding AG and Portigon AG.
+After Finance Agency performed the funding of the FMS already since 2008, it is now also in charge of managing SoFFin's Federal shareholdings in Commerzbank AG, Hypo Real Estate Holding GmbH and Portigon AG.

 Since the Parliament's budget law applies to the Federal Government's borrowing and its debt management activities, Finance Agency is subject to special public control - defined by the Federal Government Debt Management Act (Bundesschuldenwesengesetz).
 Budget experts representing the different parliamentary groups of the German Bundestag set up the so-called Federal Financing Committee to carry out this important task.